cmsc426/cmsc426.github.io/hw1.md

 <a name='pro'></a>
 ### Problem Statement

-- Write matlab code to visualize geometric interpretation of eigenvalues/covariance matrix as discussed in this [link](http://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/) [40 points]
+- Write matlab code to visualize geometric interpretation of eigenvalues/covariance matrix as shown in Fig. 10 of this [link](http://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/) [40 points]
 - Decide the best outlier rejection technique for each of these datasets and write matlab code to fit the line.
 Also, discuss why your choice of technique is optimal [60 points]

 <a name='sub'></a>